 The Strýtan Day Tay Tour is our most popular tour.
 It contains two dives to two different divesites, both hydrothermal chimneys, Arnarnesstrýtan and Strýtan.
 This tour is made for experienced divers that want to dive something unique and wonderful.

 We always start our days with a little tour around the divecenter and our Strýtan Exhibition to explain to you what you’re going to dive down to.
 Then it’ll be time to get ready and start diving.
 The first divesite, Arnarnesstrýtan, is only 5 min boat ride away on our zodiac.
 There you can visit our friends, the wolfish and the cod and experience vast underwater life, you can also take of your glove and feel the heat from the 80°C water coming from the chimney every second.
-We even have a thermo with us to get you some hot chimney chocolate after the dive.
 After the first dive we rest a bit in the divecenter, switch tanks and maybe take some very urgent toilet break.
 The next dive is Strýtan, only 10 minutes by zodiac.
 We can almost promise that Strýtan will blow your mind.
 It’s so extraordinary and unique, it has been building from the last ice age and stands there tall and alone.
 You can see where the warm water comes from the chimney and where it’s still building.
 After the dives you can go and relax in the hot tub and enjoy the beautiful scenery over the fjord.

 Even though it’s two dives, both to hydrothermal chimneys, they’re so different.